On the subregular $J$-rings of Coxeter systems: Free fusion rings

 Now, assume neither $v$ nor $w$ is empty.
-We prove Equation \eqref{eq:check Phi} by induction on the \emph{length} $l(v)$ of $v$, i.e., on the number of letters in $v$.
+We prove Equation \eqref{eq:check Phi} by induction on the {length} $l(v)$ of $v$, i.e., on the number of letters in $v$.
 For the base case, suppose $l(v)=1$ so that $v=a$ or $v=b$.
 If $v=a$, then $\phi(a)=0120$.
 There are two cases: \begin{enumerate}[leftmargin=2em] \item Case 1: $w$ starts with $a$. \\ Then $\phi(w)$ has the form $\phi(w)=012\cdots$, so

 by Proposition \ref{d2}.
-Meanwhile, since $\bar a\neq a$ and $a\circ a=\emptyset$ in $A$,
+Meanwhile, since $\bar a\neq a$ and $a\circ a=\varnothing$ in $A$,

 in $R$, therefore $ \Phi(v\cdot w)=t_{\phi(aw)} $ as well.
 Equation \eqref{eq:check Phi} follows. \item Case 2: $w$ starts with $b$. \\ In this case, suppose the longest alternating subword $bab\cdots$ appearing in the beginning of $w$ has length $k$, and and write $w=bw'$.
-Then $\phi(w)$ takes the form $\phi(w)=0212\cdots$, its first dihedral segment is $02$, the second is $(2,1)_{k+1}$, so that $\phi(w)=02*(2,1)_{k+1}*x$ where $x$ is the glued product of all the remaining dihedral segments.
-Direct computation using Theorem \hyperref[dihedral factorization]{F} and propositions \ref{d2} and \ref{d3} then yields
+Then $\phi(w)$ takes the form $\phi(w)=0212\cdots$; its first dihedral segment is $02$ and its second dihedral segment is $(2,1)_{k+1}$, so that $\phi(w)=02*(2,1)_{k+1}*x$ where $x$ is the glued product of all the remaining dihedral segments.
+Direct computation using Theorem \ref{dihedral factorization} and Propositions \ref{d2} and \ref{d3} then yields

-Meanwhile, since $\bar a=b$ and $a\circ b=\emptyset$ in $A$,
+Meanwhile, since $\bar a=b$ and $a\circ b=\varnothing$ in $A$,

 in $R$, therefore $\Phi(v\cdot w)=t_{\phi(w)}+t_{\phi(w')}$ as well.
 Equation \eqref{eq:check Phi} follows. \end{enumerate} The proof for the case $l(v)=1$ and $v=b$ is similar.

 For the inductive step of our proof, assume Equation \eqref{eq:check Phi} holds whenever $v$ is nonempty and $l(v)< L$ for some $L\in \N$, and suppose $l(v)=L$.
 Let $\alpha\in A$ be the first letter of $v$, and write $v=\alpha v'$.
 Then $l(v')<L$, and by \eqref{eq:ffr},